getsentry/sentry-elixir/README.md

 ### Capture Exceptions

-Sometimes you want to capture specific exceptions, to do so use the `Sentry.capture_exception/3`.
+Sometimes you want to capture specific exceptions.
+To do so, use `Sentry.capture_exception/3`.

 ```elixir
 try do